 Talk about the plans and the process before you agree to anything.
 A foreclosure rescue scam will avoid giving you any details about how your home will be saved.
 They will ask you to pay them a ridiculous sum of money and then keep you in the dark.
 You are in more danger of losing your home through one of these scams than through the standard foreclosure process.

 Work With Your Lender

-The best thing you can do is to work directly with your lender.
+The best thing you can do to avoid a foreclosure rescue scam is to work directly with your lender.
 Many banks and financial institutions are reaching out to their borrowers to help people stay in their homes and avoid the foreclosure process.
 Even if you are unable to refinance your mortgage or modify your payments, other options are available.

 It would be better for you to negotiate a short sale or ask for a deed in lieu of foreclosure than to fall victim to a fast-talking company or sales representative who says he can make all your housing troubles go away.
 As a homeowner, you still have rights.
 Talk to your lender and if you aren’t getting anywhere, consult an attorney.

 * * *

 Chris Highland is a short sale specialist in Central Maryland.
 If you are at risk of foreclosure, reach out for a discreet conversation.
 Find out if you are eligible for a short sale.
 Read more about short sales: